MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-Whiteboard.md

 ```

 ### -UserId
-Optional: The ID of the user account to query Whiteboards for.
+(Optional) The ID of the user account to query Whiteboards for.
 All Whiteboards this account has access to will be returned.

 ```yaml
 Type:                        Guid